hemelo/markdown-link-validator/readme.md

 # Markdown Link Validator

-A simple validator to links from Markdown files
+A simple link validator from Markdown file

 ## Usage

-You can count how many links are on a markdown file by
+You can count how many links are on a markdown file by:

 ```
 $ node cli.js --markdown=./test.md